 This grant is suitable for machine-to-machine authentication, for example for use in a cron job which is performing maintenance tasks over an API or sending information to a webhook about a new user purchase.
-Another example would be a client making requests to an API that don’t require user’s permission.
+Another example would be a client making requests to an API that don’t require the user’s permission.
 Keep this access_token a secret.

 4. Resource owner credentials grant

-When this grant is implemented the client itself will ask the user for their username and password (as opposed to being redirected to an IdP authorisation server to authenticate) and then send these to the authorization server along with the client’s own credentials.
+When this grant is implemented the client itself will ask the user for their username and password (as opposed to being redirected to an IdP authorization server to authenticate) and then send these to the authorization server along with the client’s own credentials.
 If the authentication is successful then the client will be issued with an access token.

 This grant is suitable for trusted clients such as a service’s own mobile client (for example Spotify’s iOS app).
 We recommend using a proxy for retrieving user access_tokens as to not expose your client_secret.
-By sending the users username and password to your server and then adding the client_id/client_secret & grant to the request before forwarding it to us, you are able to achieve this.
+By sending the user's username and password to your server and then adding the client_id/client_secret & grant to the request before forwarding it to us, you are able to achieve this.

 5. Refresh Token grant

 As you might have noticed, when using the Credentials grant you also get a refresh token.
-When the access token expires instead of sending the user back through the authorization code grant the client can use to the refresh token to retrieve a new access token with the same permissions as the old one.
+When the access token expires instead of sending the user back through the authorization code grant the client can use the refresh token to retrieve a new access token with the same permissions as the old one.
 We recommend using a proxy for this request also, as not to expose your client_secret.

 6. Retrieve all courses